 - Make sure that you have declared your major and minor and that they appear correctly on your transcript in Banner Self Service.

 - Fill out checklists for your major and minor.

-- Make sure that you have completed all core requirements.
+- Make sure that you will have completed all core requirements.

 - Make sure that you do not need additional electives.